brimdata/super/book/src/super-sql/operators/aggregate.md

 ---

-Create integer sets by key and sort the output to get a deterministic order:
+_Create integer sets by key and sort the output to get a deterministic order_
 ```mdtest-spq
 # spq
 set:=union(v) by key:=k | sort